crazyleg/TD3-reacher/README.md

 Repo with Implemenation of TD3 algo for Reacher 20 env. from Udacity course.
 First reaches reward 30 in 21 episode, gets a \[0,100\] mean of 30 in 100.

 Proposed enviroment has 20 Reachers simultaneously.
-Is this is a sync. process, I choosed just a TD3 algo that collects expirience 20x faster with 20 hands.
-I see no sence in using async. approach here.
+As this is a sync. process, I choosed a TD3 algo that collects expirience 20x faster with 20 hands, treating them as sync. process.
+I see no sence in using async. approach here, as enviroment isn't truly async.

 #### Trained agent looks like this
 ![Trained Agent][image3]